 One or more of the following documents are required to support a drawback claim:

-- Notices of intent to export, destroy or return merchandise for purposes of drawback, or
+- Notices of intent to export, destroy or return merchandise for purposes of drawback.

 - Certifications of exporters on bills of lading or evidence of exportation.

-It is important to note that payment of drawback claims will vary depending upon the type of payment method utilized—accelerated or manual.
-In essence, the payment of the drawback could take weeks, months or even years depending upon the circumstances involved, including the date that the claim was filed and depending on the disposition of the related import entries and other conditions that may affect its liquidation.
+Payment of drawback claims varies depending on the type of payment method used—accelerated or manual.
+The payment of the drawback could take weeks, months or even years depending on the circumstances involved, including the date that the claim was filed and depending on the disposition of the related import entries and other conditions that may affect its liquidation.